guillermooo/sublime-undocs/source/file_management/projects.rst

 To save the active workspace,
 select **Project → Save Workspace As...**.

-Workspaces metadata is stored in JSON files with the ``.sublime-workspace`` extension and will not be covered in detail because it is not supposed to be edited by hand.
+The workspace metadata is stored in JSON files with the ``.sublime-workspace`` extension, which you are not supposed to edit.

 To switch between different workspaces, use :kbd:`Ctrl+Alt+P`, exactly as you do with projects.

-As with projects, you can open a workspace from the **command line** by passing the desired ``.sublime-workspace`` file as an argument to the ``subl`` command line helper
+As with projects,
+you can open a workspace
+from the **command line**
+by passing the desired ``.sublime-workspace`` file as an argument to the ``subl`` command line helper